AndrewK-7/Comp472-Assignment1/README.md

 https://github.com/AndrewK-7/Comp472-Assignment1.git

 # How to run the program:
-Note: The program was created using Jupyter Notebook, and each part (algorithm) has been separated into it's own unique .ipynb file.
+Note: The program was created using Jupyter Notebook, and each part (model) has been separated into it's own unique .ipynb file.

 1. To run the Jupyter Notebook, open a command-line window within the project's root directory.